 - Aggregate Health Policy Reserves - The Company establishes a liability, net of ceded reinsurance, for estimated accrued retrospective and redetermination premiums due from the Company based on the actuarial method and assumptions for each respective contract.
-Aggregate health policy reserves includes CMS risk corridor payables under MyCare Ohio, ODM risk corridor payables, ODM P4P program sanction payables, and the estimated amount for PDR.
+Aggregate health policy reserves includes the Ohio Department of Medicaid risk corridor and the Ohio Department of Medicaid pay for premiums program sanction payables and estimated MLR rebates payable on the Medicaid Plans.

-Premium adjustments for the CMS risk corridor and ODM risk corridor are accounted for as premium adjustments subject to retrospectively rated features (see Note 24).
-Premium adjustments for the ODM P4P program are accounted for as premium adjustments subject to redetermination (see Note 24).
-PDR is specifically outlined in Note 30.
+Premium adjustments for the Ohio Department of Medicaid risk corridor and estimated MLR rebates is accounted for as premium adjustments subject to retrospectively rated features (see Note 24).
+Premium adjustments for the Ohio Department of Medicaid pay or premiums program are accounted for as premium adjustments subject to redetermination (see Note 24).